DHLab-nl/sustainable-recipes/docs/team.md

 <p class="textblock" markdown="1">

 Steve Brewer is the founder and director at Text Mining Solutions and in this project he is the lead consultant who designed the prototype tool.
-He will be continuing to develop the tool in this grant.
+He will be continuing to develop the tool in this project.

 </p>